Louis-Bad/NFL-Rushing-Yards/README.md

 > [*image source: Picserio*](https://picserio.com/american-football-player-wallpaper/4586461.html)

 <br>

 This project contains the analysis of the aspects that make a run play successful, and a model that can predict the yards that will be gained on the next run play.
 All of the data used can be found [here](https://www.kaggle.com/c/nfl-big-data-bowl-2020/overview) <br>
 The ticket sales, corporate sposnors and concessions can contribute to over ***50%*** of a teams annual revenue and a teams fan base is a large driver of these profitable transasctions.
 A winning team can attract new fans and appease exiting ones; and more fans can create larger profit margins.
 This project aims to assist NFL teams in their play calling effectiveness and increase their odds of winning. <br>
 [Add a link to the pesentation (online/google docs)]()

 <br> <br>
-You can find me on*:
+You can find me on:
 - [My Email](Louisbademosi@gamil.com)
 - [My LinkedIn](https://www.linkedin.com/in/louis-bademosi-1bb964195/)
 - [My Articles](https://medium.com/@louisbademosi_20360)